 The permanent and always welcoming job for law graduates is litigation.
-If you have a law degree, you can practise law at any age of life.
+If you have a law degree, you can practice law at any age of life.
 It is said that if you can’t do anything, you can take law.

 But litigation is a rose that needs water on time.
 A little delay makes it wither away.
 Litigation requires a comprehensive approach.
 It is an art that examines your caliber to convince the bench.
 It is the medium of bar-bench relations.

 Excelling in advocacy is a challenging platform for every practicing lawyer.
 You need to be updated and well versed with statutes, and then only you can perform well.

 Every company, either big or small, runs on good advice.
 Many companies that have day to day dealing with others need legal advisers who can advise them on the point of law.